minzhuogoogle/gke_lab_monitor/README.md

 The script can be used to check cloud activity for particular user in specified time duration.

 # Usage Sample

-1. First, retrieve log
-mzhuo@minzhuo2:~/tmp$ ./lab_mon.py  cloudaudit.googleapis.com%2Factivity  gkeoplabs-hammerspace-1 hammerspace-1@csppartnerlabs.com  7 list
+mzhuo@minzhuo2:~/tmp$ ./lab_mon.py  cloudaudit.googleapis.com%2Factivity  gkeoplabs-hammerspace-1 hammerspace-1@csppartnerlabs.com  7
-/usr/local/google/home/mzhuo/.local/lib/python2.7/site-packages/google/auth/_default.py:66: UserWarning: Your application has authenticated using end user credentials from Google Cloud SDK.
-We recommend that most server applications use service accounts instead.
-If your application continues to use end user credentials from Cloud SDK, you might receive a "quota exceeded" or "API not enabled" error.
-For more information about service accounts, see https://cloud.google.com/docs/authentication/ warnings.warn(_CLOUD_SDK_CREDENTIALS_WARNING)
 Filter used to retrieve log: timestamp>="2019-08-22T00:00:00Z" AND protoPayload.authenticationInfo.principalEmail:hammerspace-1@csppartnerlabs.com
 Listing entries for logger cloudaudit.googleapis.com%2Factivity:
 Wrote logs to partner_activities_check.

-2. Second, check result witten to log partner_activities_check. if 0 is passed, script will check today's log. mzhuo@minzhuo2:~/tmp$ ./lab_mon.py partner_activities_check  gkeoplabs-hammerspace-1 all  0 list
+mzhuo@minzhuo2:~/tmp$ ./lab_mon.py partner_activities_check  gkeoplabs-hammerspace-1 all  0
-/usr/local/google/home/mzhuo/.local/lib/python2.7/site-packages/google/auth/_default.py:66: UserWarning: Your application has authenticated using end user credentials from Google Cloud SDK.
-We recommend that most server applications use service accounts instead.
-If your application continues to use end user credentials from Cloud SDK, you might receive a "quota exceeded" or "API not enabled" error.
-For more information about service accounts, see https://cloud.google.com/docs/authentication/ warnings.warn(_CLOUD_SDK_CREDENTIALS_WARNING)
 Filter used to retrieve log: timestamp>="2019-08-29T00:00:00Z" Listing entries for logger partner_activities_check:
 * 2019-08-29T21:22:00.844311+00:00: Found 54 of log for mzhuo@google.com in the project gkeoplabs-hammerspace-1 for the last 7 days